wavim/hilbert-tsp-bench/README.md

 achieved a distance of $188465250$ (CEIL_2D), only a rough $\times 1.32$ of the Mathematically optimal distance $142382641$ (CEIL_2D).
 That might seem quite bad, but many dedicated approximation algorithms do no better, yet this algorithm is more efficient.

-The major flaw of using Hilbert Curve Sort, is that TSP asks for a _cycle_, not a simple tour.
-Hilbert Curve Sort will not minimize the distance between the first and the last node.
-This will add an overhead to the resultant distance, which is usually relatively large (this is apparent as shown in the next section).

 #### Tour Visualization

 _Optimal Tour_

 ![Optimal Tour](assets/pla85900_optimal.png)

 _Hilbert Curve Tour_

 ![Hilbert Curve Tour](assets/pla85900_hilbert_curve.png)